 How great would it be to see home improvements before investing in them?
 Lowe’s makes this possible with Holoroom, an in-store Virtual Reality (VR) room.
 Customers can virtually test different materials, lights and home products before making a purchase.
 DHL is applying Augmented Reality (AR) to logistics.
 The company’s Vision Picking Program uses advanced smartglasses in shipping warehouses to reduce errors and increase the speed of pick-and-pack tasks.

-Enterprise architecture (EA) and technology innovation leaders should consider integrating AR and VR to improve customer and employee interactions and business performance.
-AR and VR offer new ways for customers to engage with brands and for organizations to achieve efficiencies via devices like smartphone VR, head-mounted displays (HMDs), smartglasses and 3D experience rooms.
+Enterprise architecture (EA) and technology innovation leaders should consider integrating Augmented Reality and Virtual Reality to improve customer and employee interactions and business performance.
+Augmented Reality and Virtual Reality offer new ways for customers to engage with brands and for organizations to achieve efficiencies via devices like smartphone Virtual Reality, head-mounted displays (HMDs), smartglasses and 3D experience rooms.
 Immersive technology provides many benefits including ease of use, scalability, and new types of content and application experiences for customers and employees.

 “AR and VR will transform today’s user experience into a more continuous and contextual one that significantly changes how people interact with each other and computing systems,”